 Moving Fabregas forward, or ditching him altogether, will see the middle of the park dominated by Matic and Kante.
 With the midfield so egregiously poor last year, the defense was exposed as the aging, unwieldy unit that it was; Branislav Ivanovic’s awfulness is slightly (and only very slightly) mitigated by the fact that he was offered zero protection all season long.
 With new signing Kante patrolling the midfield and Matic regaining any sort of form, Terry and Co. may just squeeze out one more decent season as Conte retools the squad.

-And Conte does need to retool the squad, but, in the meantime, you will find Conte teaching Eden Hazard how to make a war face.
+And Conte does need to retool the squad.
+In the meantime, though, you will find him teaching Eden Hazard how to make a war face.

 This article originally appeared at the Sports Association.